 The Kenaitze Indian Tribe was federally recognized as a sovereign, independent nation in 1971 under the Indian Reorganization Act as amended for Alaska.
-Today, we have more than 1,600 tribal members who live across the Kenai Peninsula and beyond.
-We employ about 300 full-time and part-time employees.
+Today, we have about 1,800 Tribal Members who live across the Kenai Peninsula and beyond.
+We employ more than 375 full-time and part-time employees and interns.

-At our Annual General Council Meeting every October, we elect members to the Executive Council to serve staggered terms.
-The seven-member Council governs the tribe in accordance with our constitution, by-laws, ordinances and resolutions.
-It appoints a Chief Judge to oversee Tribal Court and uphold tribal laws, as well as an Executive Director to manage the tribe’s day-to-day operations.
+At our Annual General Membership Meeting on the first Saturday in October, we elect members to the Tribal Council to serve staggered terms.
+The seven-member Tribal Council governs the Tribe in accordance with our constitution, by-laws, ordinances and resolutions.
+The Council appoints a Chief Judge to oversee Qiz’unch’ Tribal Court and uphold Tribal laws.
+The Tribal Council also hires the Executive Director to manage the day-to-day operations of the Tribe.

 Our funding comes from federal, state and private grants, as well as third-party revenue generated by our health care programs.